This Can Go On - Pt 2: Against intuitions about crazy growth

 Against our intuitions of growth

-For a more concrete example, per capita GDP in the US over 150x greater than in pre-1000 AD societies.
+Per capita GDP in the US over 150x greater than in pre-1000 AD societies.
 Imagine telling an ancient Egyptian that the stuff an average person 3000 years from now would be producing will be worth 150x what he is producing.
 Is he likely to understand how that is possible?
 Just adopt his frame of reference for a minute.
 Even if each farmer produced 5x the crops, each craftsman built 5x the widgets, and each scribe wrote 5x the manuscripts, that still leaves him with a 30x disparity to account for.
 This scenario would seem as absurd to him as the notion of one current world economy per atom seems to us.

 More broadly, we should expect our intuitions to map onto reality in situations that are close to us (both in time and space) and consistent with our previous experiences.
 The size of the economy in 10,000 years is neither of those things.